fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/alu_parts.md

 We use VHF single flute milling bits for milling aluminium dry, that is without cooling.
 Always use new bits or bits that are only used in aluminium.

 * [Aluminium milling advice in the wiki](https://github.com/fellesverkstedet/fabricatable-machines/wiki/Fabricatable-axis#how-to-fabricate) Get the feeds and speeds here.
-(These instructions are for an older version.)

 * [Make sure the CNC machine is well tuned and that the bed is leveled](https://github.com/fellesverkstedet/fabricatable-machines/wiki/Theory#cnc-mill-machine-preparation).
 A loose machine vibrates and the chatter will damage the cutting edge of your bits which in turn might suddenly break them without warning.